hashbangcode/drupal-services-talk/src/slides.md

 This has created very brittle code that is prone to breakage.
 Also, we still have another 3 properties to do just to get AliasPrefixList created!
 All of which will need objects creating, and some of those objects will have more objects, some of which might need extra stuff adding.
 Then, there's more properties we need to load for AliasManager!
+We are only half way through creating objects.
+Worse, every time you want to transform a path you'll need to copy this entire block of code.
 -->
 ---